2015 NFL Mock Draft - Kevin Hanson- Updated: Friday, April 17th

 2. Tennessee Titans (Draft History): Marcus Mariota, QB, Oregon

 Do the Titans believe in Zach Mettenberger enough to bypass Mariota here?
-There have been some reports out of Nashville that they do, but general manager Ruston Webster said at the combine that they "like Zach," but are "[n]ot committing to anything now."
-Certainly, the Titans would be willing to listen to offers from interested Mariota suitors, but it's also clear that they need to get better quarterback play.
+General manager Ruston Webster said at the combine that they "like Zach," but are "[n]ot committing to anything now."
+Recently, one general manager told CBS Sports' Jason La Canfora: "He's going second overall.
+I don't know to which team, but he's going second overall."

 3. Jacksonville Jaguars (Draft History): Leonard Williams, DL, USC

-With quarterback-needy teams in front of them, the Jags are the beneficiaries.
+Recently, Florida's Dante Fowler said that he would be "shocked" if the Jags didn't select him.
+In a scenario where the top-two picks are quarterbacks and Williams is still available, however, I think the Jags go with Williams.
 The top overall prospect on my 2015 NFL Draft Big Board, Williams is a scheme-diverse defensive lineman that has the ability to win in a variety of ways at multiple spots along the defensive line.
+As an example, half of his seven sacks this season came from lining up on the edge and the other half came from lining up as a defensive tackle.
 His ability and versatility has generated some comparisons to J.J.
 Watt and Richard Seymour and the sky is the limit for this 20-year-old defensive lineman.

 4. Oakland Raiders (Draft History): Kevin White, WR, West Virginia